-College of Saint Mary welcomes and is authorized under federal law to enroll nonimmigrant students from outside the United States.
+College of Saint Mary welcomes and is authorized under federal law to enroll non-immigrant students from outside the United States.
 Persons who are not United States citizens are required to submit the following:

-- International student application form. - Non-refundable application fee. - Complete certified copies of records from all secondary schools, colleges and universities attended.
-These records must be translated into English. - Certificate of Financial Responsibility (to be sent directly to the College from the applicant's bank).

-- Student must meet the following language requirements: a paper score of 550 or above or a computer score of 213 or above or an Internet based score of 80 or above on the Test of English as a Foreign Language (TOEFL) or a score of 4 or above on the Test of Written English (TWE), or completion of Level 9 at an ESL Language Center. - After receiving the I-20, international students must pay the Student and Exchange Visitor Information System (SEVIS) a \$200 fee (Form I-901).
+- International student application form. - Non-refundable application charge. - Complete certified copies of records from all secondary schools, colleges and universities attended.
+These records must be translated into English. - Certificate of Financial Responsibility (to be sent directly to the College from the applicant's bank). - Student must meet the following language requirements: a score of 80 on the TOEFL iBT (internet-based test) or a score of 4 or above on the Test of Written English (TWE), or completion of Level 9 at an ESL Language Center. - After receiving the I-20, international students must pay the Student and Exchange Visitor Information System (SEVIS) charge (Form I-901).
 This must be submitted before going to the U.S. Embassy or consulate for visa interview.